← return to study.practicaldsc.org

 performs an

-inner join on the Type
+inner join on the "Type"

-column between the
+column between

 and fresh

 DataFrames.
-An inner join
+An inner

-includes only rows where the Type
+join includes only rows where the "Type"

-values are present in
+values are present

-both DataFrames.
+in both DataFrames.

 From the provided type_pivot

-values between
+values between clinique and fresh

 are:

-Face Mask
+Face Mask (3.0 for clinique

 , 4.0 for